solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

    that each transaction is unique and can only be submitted once.
 A recent blockhash is only valid for 150 blocks.

-In durable transactions, the first two concepts will remain the same.
+In durable transactions, the first two concepts remain the same.
 Durable transactions are possible by playing with recent blockhashes.

 Let's dive deep into the recent blockhash, to understand the blockhash better